jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Legacy code tends to bloat as it ages, one small modification at a time, without much concern toward maintaining natural boundary seams.
 It’s the lack of seams in legacy code that makes it obdurate to tests.
 To make legacy code more test accommodating, we may need to add seams so that we can isolate pieces of code making them more manageable for testing.

 [Extract Method](https://refactoring.guru/extract-method) is one of the most valuable refactoring tool to safely introduce seams to legacy code.
 The steps of extract method are basically:
-* Select a block of statements in the code that ideally encapsulates a single intent or responsibility
+* Select a block of statements in the code that ideally encapsulates a single intent or responsibility.
-* Copy those statements into their own newly named method where the new name indicates the intent or responsibility
+* Copy those statements into their own newly named method where the new name indicates the intent or responsibility.
-* Replace the original block with a method call to the new extracted method
+* Replace the original block with a method call to the new extracted method.

 There are several advantages of Extract Method:
-* Larger methods are decomposed into smaller more manageable methods
+* Larger methods are decomposed into smaller more manageable methods.
-* New method names provide additional context
+* New method names provide additional context.
-* Extracted methods introduce seams making the code more accommodating to tests
+* Extracted methods introduce seams making the code more accommodating to tests.

 Extract Method is a refactoring tool in most IDEs.
 These refactoring tools manage all the details except the name choice of the new method.
 If the new method’s intent is unclear, then choose a name that best describes what it’s doing, even if the name describes the method’s implementation.
 The name can be updated as the code reveals itself, and intent is better understood.

 IDE tools usually declare extracted methods as `private` by default.
 This is usually what we want when refactoring code that already has test coverage.
 However, in the case of introducing seams to legacy code for testing, we will probably need to declare the extracted method as __package-private__.
-I’m using this Java term to convey that the method has scope to code within the same namespace, and test code is often in the same namespace as the implementation being tested, without exposing the method as `public`.
+I’m using this Java term to convey that the method has scope to code within the same namespace.
+Test code is often in the same namespace as the implementation being tested, which allows the test code to access the __package-private__ method for testing without exposing the method externally as `public`.

 A __package-private__ declaration allows us to:
 * Override the extracted method with a [Test Double](https://jhumelsine.github.io/2024/07/02/test-doubles.html)